grindlock/Smart_Pet_Food_Dispenser/README.md

 # Pet Food Dispenser

 This project is for the COP 5611 - Operating Systems Design Principles course.
-The project motivation comes for trying touse objection in conjuction of the I/O devices in this case PIR motion sensor and stepper motor.
-The objection detection is procees on the device thanks to the use of TensoFlow Lite and uses the Coco v1 model.
+The project motivation comes for trying to use object detection in conjuction with I/O devices, in this case a PIR motion sensor, a camera and a stepper motor.
+The objection detection is processed on the device thanks to TensoFlow Lite and uses the Coco v1 model.
 I used the tutorial and modify the example code provided by Digi-Key.
 Here is the link to the tutorial [How to Perform Object Detection with TensorFlow Lite on Raspberry Pi](https://www.digikey.com/en/maker/projects/how-to-perform-object-detection-with-tensorflow-lite-on-raspberry-pi/b929e1519c7c43d5b2c6f89984883588).

 **The following files are included:**
 * pet_food_dispenser.py